xiaozhanguva/starter-academic/content/publication/2025/kown2025masque/index.md

 ---
-title: "MASQUE: Diffusion-Based Localized Adversarial Makeup for Facial Privacy"
+title: "MASQUE: Localized Adversarial Makeup Generation with Text-Guided Diffusion Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here